Substantive criminal cyberlaw

 To do all this, the prosecutor needs to assess the evidence, facts, and all possible criminal charges, assess procedural limitations, and then pick those specific criminal charges that the Grand Jury should vote on.
 Ultimately, the prosecutor knows they would be required to prove each charge beyond a reasonable doubt (BRD) to the judge and jury's satisfaction.

-Thinking like a prosecutor is a helpful way to accurately learn about all of these issues.
+Thinking like a good prosecutor is a helpful way to accurately learn about all of these issues.

 Is there more to know about substantive criminal cyberlaw?